obria006/Autoinjector_2.0/README.md

 -------------

 The Autoinjector 2.0 is a robotic, vision-guided platform for conducting automated microinjection along a user-specified trajectory in organotypic slices.
 Autoinjector 2.0 uses robotic control and computer vision to automate laborious and repetitive tasks of the manual microinjection process.
 This read me takes you through the system requirements and installation instructions.
-Consult the documentation for a more comprehensive explanation of the Autoinjector 2.0 system.
+Consult the [user manual](/Autoinjector/docs/) for a more comprehensive explanation of the Autoinjector 2.0 system.

 1. [System Requirements](https://github.com/obria006/Autoinjector_2.0#system-requirements)
 	- [Hardware Requirements](https://github.com/obria006/Autoinjector_2.0#hardware-requirements)